prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-5-persisting-data-via-prisma.md

 All plugins are functions.
 They can accept optional or required settings if the plugin authors wishes so.
 Once a plugin is imported and invoked, its return value is passed to the Nexus `use` method.
 Once done, your app is using the plugin.
 On the surface the method looks similar to that of `express`'s `use`.

 Note how the plugins only exist within your app code yet we mentioned before that plugins can augment worktime aspects like the CLI.
 Neat right?
 No external config files with plugin setup are required.
-Its one of examples of how Nexus provides a powerful and extensible system without forwarding you, the user, a complexity tax for it.
+Its one of many examples of how Nexus provides a powerful and extensible system without forwarding you, the user, a complexity tax for it.

 ## Connect to your database